vexip-ui/vexip-ui/docs/en-US/component/affix.md

 ### Specify Container

-You can fix the element inside the specified container by `target` prop, and it will be hidden if it goes beyond the container.
+You can fix the element inside the specified container by `target` prop.

 :::